The psychology of a persuasive investor pitch

 This is one of the reasons that objective advice from an expert third party is so valuable.
 Often, fundraisers are so close to their fund or business that they underplay their strengths and overlook the weaknesses in their investment narrative and pitch.

-Benjamin Ball Associates has over ten years’ experience helping businesses and funds pitch successfully to investors.
+Benjamin Ball Associates has 15+ years’ experience helping businesses and funds pitch successfully to investors.
 Our team includes former corporate financiers, fund managers, financial PR experts and designers.

 Call Louise on +44 (0)20 7018 0922 or email firstname.lastname@example.org to discuss how we can help you create more persuasive investor pitches.